vtex-apps/io-documentation/docs/en/Recipes/development/vtex-io-cli-install.md

 ### Troubleshooting

-After verifying the installation, if you see an error saying that the command or program could not be found, take the following steps according to your operating system.
+After verifying the installation, if you see an error saying that the module `vtex` could not be found, you will need to create a `symlink` (file that contains a reference to another file or directory) from `VTEX_FOLDER/node_modules/vtex` to `VTEX_FOLDER/`. take the following steps according to your operating system, to solve this problem.

->ℹ️ This error is related to commands that are plugins.
-Plugins are detached from Tooolbelt base code but still need some functions of it, so that, a require `vtex` is made.
+>ℹ️ This error is related to commands that are [plugins](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-vtex-io-cli-plugins).
+Plugins are detached from Tooolbelt base code but still need some functions of it, so that, a request VTEX is made.
-When the `plugin` is installed inside `toolbelt` the required made will search for the `vtex package` inside `/node_modules/vtex`, but this package does not exist, since he will use his own functions.
-To solve this problem, you will need to create a `symlink` from `VTEX_FOLDER/node_modules/vtex` to `VTEX_FOLDER/`.
+When the plugin is installed inside the toolbelt the request made searches for the `vtex package` inside `/node_modules/vtex`, but this package does not exist, since it uses his own functions.